-Do you remember when being in His presence gave you a pleasing aroma?
-2nd Corinthians 2:14 says, “But thanks be to God, who always leads us in triumph in Christ, and manifests through us the sweet aroma of the knowledge of Him in every place.”
-NASB.
-Or this verse, “Your lips, my bride, drip honey; Honey and milk are under your tongue, And the fragrance of your garments is like the fragrance of Lebanon.”
-Song of Solomon 4:11 NASB.
+(2 Cor.
+2:14 NASB) “But thanks be to God, who always leads us in triumph in Christ, and manifests through us the sweet aroma of the knowledge of Him in every place.”
+Or this verse, “Your lips, my bride, drip honey; Honey and milk are under your tongue, And the fragrance of your garments is like the fragrance of Lebanon” (Songs of Solomon 4:11).

 Sometimes after we have been with a person for a while, we stop doing what we may have done at first.
 If you are a man, perhaps you stopped opening the car door, gained some weight, stopped listening to her, or wooing her?
 I could name numerous signs of neglect on both parties.
 These things happen when we become comfortable with our spouses.
-Yes, we start taking them for granted, and all the extra things they do for us become expected.
-Sometimes we forget what all they sacrificed.
-Sometimes we forget what HE sacrificed.
+Yes, we start taking them for granted.
+All the extra stuff they do for us becomes expected.
+We forget what all they sacrifice.

 “Yet I hold this against you: You have forsaken the love you had at first.
 Consider how far you have fallen!
 Repent and do the things you did at first.”
 Revelations 2:4-5 NIV.

-He says, stop and meditate on how much faith, zeal, and excitement you had at the beginning and the compassionate words you used to use when you spoke of me.
+He says, stop and meditate on how much faith, zeal, and excitement you had at the beginning.
+Remember the compassionate words you used to use when you spoke of me.
 Then he says, repent.
 The word Nahum in Hebrew means – to lament, to grieve with great emotions that will motivate us to turn around and run back to our first love in obedience and with a heart that longs to please The Father.

-“Let him kiss me with the kisses of his mouth– for your love is more delightful than wine.”
-Song of Solomon 1:2 NIV.
+“Let him kiss me with the kisses of his mouth– for your love is more delightful than wine” (Song of Solomon 1:2 NIV).

-We have a love letter from ABBA our Father, his Holy Word!
-Do you think when that woman received her husband’s letter from afar, that she just threw it on the coffee table and said, ‘Oh I’ll get to that later.
-I need to start a load of laundry, or the ball games coming on at 6 p.m.
+We have a love letter from ABBA–His Holy Word!
+Do you think when my friend received her husband’s message from afar, that she just threw it on the coffee table and said, ‘Oh I’ll get to that later?
+I need to start a load of laundry, or the ball game’s coming on at 6 p.m.
 I have to start dinner.”

 Do you have a love letter?
 Do you have a lover you’ve been neglecting?

-“”I am my beloved’s and my beloved is mine, He who pastures his flock among the lilies.”
-Song of Solomon 6:3 NASB.
+“I am my beloved’s and my beloved is mine, He who pastures his flock among the lilies” (Song of Solomon 6:3 NASB).